Skip to content

 Windows

-On Windows, make sure to run the update command in:
+On Windows, make sure to run the upgrade command in:

 The command will warn you if you're on Windows to ensure you're using the correct terminal environment.